fomightez/patmatch-binder/index.rst

 repository to make the software useable on the command line without installation headaches.***

+I, Wayne, did code a Python-based utility for use with the results from command line PatMatch; it is available
+`here <https://github.com/fomightez/sequencework/tree/master/circos-utilities>`__
-I, Wayne, did code a utility for use with the results it is available `here <https://github.com/fomightez/sequencework/tree/master/circos-utilities>`__ and utilized in the notebooks in the repository to process the results to work with Python and allow easily converting the results to other forms.
+and utilized in the notebooks in this repository to process the results and allow easily converting the results to other forms.

 Usage
 -----